Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

 > **Disclaimer** This analysis of Kylie Jenner's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Kylie Jenner.

+<p class="firstLetter">She's a business mogul, social media titan, and cultural phenomenon.
+Kylie Jenner, the youngest member of the Kardashian-Jenner clan, has established an empire, pushing the boundaries of fame and fortune in unprecedented ways.
+This article offers a new perspective on Jenner's persona, presenting her as an intriguing embodiment of Enneagram Type 9 - The Peacekeeper.</p>

 <details>
 <summary class="accordion">TL;DR: Why Kylie Jenner is an Enneagram type 9</summary>
 <div class="panel">